BlackHolePerturbationToolkit/blackholeperturbationtoolkit.github.io/workshops-ucd.md

 The schedule below is purposefully not very rigid to allow it to develop over the course of the workshop.
 The first day will focus on getting to know the current modules in the Toolkit and planning what to do on the second and third days.
 The overview talks on the first day will be ~10 minutes long and have time in between for questions and discussion.
 The second and third days aim to have open discussion and hacking on various aspects of the Toolkit.

 ### 19th March

-Start at 10am in the the Science Centre (Hub) H2.40
+Start at 10am in the the Science Centre (Hub) H2.40.
+For directions see the [campus map](https://drive.google.com/file/d/0B16weXEKpfuca1RVc1RNa3hTcnc/view).

 - Welcome to UCD by Adrian Ottewill
 - Introduction to the Toolkit by Niels Warburton